 Development of the Study

 Pursuant to this mandate, the Secretariat, in consultations with Member States and experts, developed a concept note with a description of the proposed methodology and two questionnaires for the collection of the data on the dimension of the firearms problematic, major seizure results, consolidated annual and significant individual seizures, trafficking routes and modus operandi, as well as relevant information on firearms related criminality and links to other serious crimes.

 Further details on the purpose and methodology adopted for the development of the study are described in the concept note which can be downloaded from this link: Concept Note

-As part of UNODC regional focus in Latin America and the Caribbean, and West Africa and the Sahel region, the Secretariat more recently held regional meetings and training sessions in Senegal, Bolivia, and Niger.
+As part of UNODC's regional focus on Latin America and the Caribbean, and West Africa and the Sahel region, the Secretariat more recently held regional meetings and training sessions in Senegal, Bolivia, Niger and Ecuador.